ligato/docs/docs/plugins/linux-plugins.md

 The Linux interface plugin watches for changes to the supported interface types.
 The VPP interface plugin removes "redundant" configuration.
 The Linux interface plugin does not.
 Instead, it holds on to the state of all VETH and TAP interfaces present in the default namespace.

-Namespaces are supported but handled separately by the [Namespace plugin](#namespace-plugin).
-Interfaces in non-default namespaces remain unknown and not listed in the NB configuration, if not registered during a resync.
+The [Namespace plugin](#namespace-plugin) handles namespaces.
+Interfaces in non-default namespaces remain unknown, and not listed in the NB configuration, if not registered during a resync.
 The VPP agent uses an [external library][netlink-repo] to manage and control OS interfaces.

 The Linux interface proto describes the interface including type, name, namespace, host OS name, IP addresses, and items specific to TAP or VETH links.
 You must include an logical interface `name`, and can define a `host_if_name`.
 If you do not define one, the host interface name will match the logical interface `name`.